RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 - Logger found through the local file system: `file:///tmp/myfile.cfg` is equivalent to `/tmp/myfile.cfg`.

-If the relative path to the file is provided as a command-line argument to `nodeBooter`, the file location is converted to an absolute path directory and then passed as file:// URI to subsequent processes.
+If the relative path to the file is provided as a command-line argument to `nodeBooter`, the file location is converted to an absolute path directory and then passed as a file URI to subsequent processes.

 If no log configuration file is provided, the following log configuration is used by default: